Super Mario Bros. 2 (1988) – 4NG Premium Game Page | 4NERDS

 • Wild identity shift: this is the Mario sequel that trades stomping purity for dream logic, verticality, and improvisation.

-• Character choice matters: Mario, Luigi, Peach, and Toad genuinely play differently, which gives the adventure real personality.
+• Character choice matters: Mario, Luigi, Peach, and Toad genuinely play differently, giving the adventure real personality.

 • Mechanical originality: plucking, carrying, throwing, climbing, potion doors, and subspace make it unlike any other NES Mario.

-• Historical weight: it introduced playable Peach and Toad, helped establish Luigi’s higher-jump identity, and debuted icons like Birdo and Shy Guy.
+• Historical weight: it introduced playable Peach and Toad, strengthened Luigi’s high-jump identity, and debuted icons like Birdo and Shy Guy.

 “The strangest Mario sequel is also one of the most important.”